cekit/cekit/docs/handbook/scratch.rst

     popular languages is `Golang <https://golang.org/>`_.

     .. tip::
-        If this your use case you may be interested in :doc:`multi-stage builds </handbook/multi-stage>` as well.
+        You may be interested in :doc:`multi-stage builds </handbook/multi-stage>` as well.
 Storing shared content (for example metadata)
     Sometimes there is a requirement to store metadata (for example YAML files) in a container image so that it can be versioned and used elsewhere.